Climbing

 Since then, I’ve traveled as far as Spain and Thailand for climbing trips, and have found myself at crags all across the United States.
 I’ve touched everything from the pink granite sea-side cliffs of Acadia, ME, to the overhanging sandstone walls of the Red River Gorge, KY, to laser cut splitters at Indian Creek, UT, to towering granite walls of Yosemite, CA. Climbing is such a core part of my identity, I feel incredibly privileged to have had the opportunity to travel so much for this passion.

 If I had to classify my primary style/discipline of rock climbing, it would be: multi-pitch trad.
 I find long routes in beautiful locations the most fulfilling and enjoyable and try my best to seek out these kinds of routes.
-Whether it be the large sandstone formations in Red Rock, NV, or towering alpine granite spires in the Bugaboos…
+Whether it be large sandstone formations in Red Rock, NV, or towering alpine granite spires in the Bugaboos…

 I’m here for it.